 Projected online inertia is determined from time-sequential market modelling generation dispatch outcomes.
-These are post-processed to also include inertia from synchronous condensers, as well as consideration for FFR from new batteries40.
-This is compared to the local regional inertia requirements41 prior to assessing any need for additional inertia services.
-If new interconnectors are built between regions, the need for local inertia services based on existing requirements is considered to be eliminated.
+These are post-processed to also include inertia from synchronous condensers, as well as consideration for FFR from new batteries41.
+This is compared to the local regional inertia requirements42 prior to assessing any need for additional inertia services.
+If new interconnectors are built between regions, AEMO considers the impact of this change on the likelihood of regional separation when determining if local inertia service requirements remain in effect.